Have feedback about the gameplay or cards?

 Player Decks:

-- i.
-Players Decks will contain 60 cards, consisting of a combination of help cards, block cards, hero cards.
-Additional to the deck, players will have 3 gatekeeper and 3 terrain cards.
+• i.
+Players Decks will contain 60 cards, consisting of a combination of Defense, Item, Support, and Hero cards.
+Additional to the deck, players will have 3 Gatekeeper and 3 Terrain cards in their side board.

 Gameplay:

-- vii.
+• vii.
 Hero cards are played to explore a terrain.
-In rank one, each player can play 1 Hero.
-In rank two each player can play 2 Heroes.
-In Rank 3 each player can play 3 Heroes.
+While facing a Rank 1 Gatekeeper, the player can play 1 Hero.
+While facing a Rank 2 Gatekeeper, the player can play 2 Heroes.
+While facing a Rank 3 Gatekeeper, the player can play 3 Heroes.

-- x.
+• x.
 When attacking, the attack power is the total of all of that players Heroes currently in play.
+The damage will be applied as one total sum.
+Therefore, if there are effects that would negate an attack, it would stop all incoming damage.

-- xi.
+• xi.
 A gatekeeper is defeated when its HP is reduced to 0.
-When defeated, a Gatekeeper card should be turned horizontal.
+When defeated, the defending player will then play the following rank Gatekeeper.

 Join the Discord